Cooking for babies doesn't have to be difficult or stressful. I took a slightly different approach to weaning with each of my three children.

 My second baby refused point blank to be spoon fed so we ended up adopting more of a baby led weaning approach.

 By the time baby number 3 came along I barely had time to think let alone make purées so he just ate whatever everyone else was having.

 Top tips for cooking for babies

-- Babies don’t need bland mushy food – now is the time to try lots of different tastes, flavours and textures.
-Don’t be afraid to use spices – I mean go easy on the chilli powder but many babies love other spices.
+- Babies don't need bland mushy food.
+Now is the time to try lots of different tastes, flavours and textures.
+Don't be afraid to use spices.
+Go easy on the chilli powder but many babies love other spices.

 - The Tripp Trapp* high chairs are lovely and I have friends who still use these for their seven year olds - with the baby harness removed of course!
 If you can't afford this then the Ikea one is a good alternative.
 We used the Ikea Antilop highchair* for all three kids.
 The tray removes for easier cleaning - I used to put it in the dishwasher sometimes after particularly messy meals.
 The baby does need to be able to sit up well although you can now buy a supporting cushion* to help keep them upright.